mozilla/anodejsholidayseason/fantastic-front-end-performance-1.md

 ...
 ```

-While in production mode, cachify will set far future cache headers of all cachified resources.
-Cache busting is built in by inserting the MD5 hash of a resource into its URL.
-Whenever the resource is updated, cachify updates the MD5 hash, propagating any changes out to the user.
+#### Connect-cachified output

-The cachified template will be rendered as:
+If the `production` flag is set to false in the configuration options, connect-cachify will generate three link tags and three script tags, exactly as in the original.
+However, if the `production` flag is set to true, only one of each tag will be generated.
+The URL in each tag will have the MD5 hash of the production resources prepended onto its URL.
+This is used for cache-busting.
+When the contents of the production resource change, its hash also changes, effectively breaking the cache.
 ```
 ...
 <head>